scseely/AADLab/README.md

  ![Directory GUIDs](./images/DirectoryGuids.png)

-- ScseelyAADMultiTenantLab1: e0b57188-0de8-460b-8aef-73bf95a55d82
+- ScseelyAADLab1: e0b57188-0de8-460b-8aef-73bf95a55d82
-- ScseelyAADMultiTenantLab2: ca7ce8fe-9914-4a7c-83cc-5c7317170fb4
+- ScseelyAADLab2: ca7ce8fe-9914-4a7c-83cc-5c7317170fb4

 Copy those values to OneNote, notepad, or anywhere else you can easily copy+paste them.

-# Lab 3: Create an application in <i>UniquePart</i>AADMultiTenantLab1
+# Lab 3: Create an application in <i>UniquePart</i>AADLab1

 We will be setting up an application on your local machine to work with AAD.
-Before we do this, we need to set the <i>UniquePart</i>AADMultiTenantLab1 as the current AAD we are working with.
+Before we do this, we need to set the <i>UniquePart</i>AADLab1 as the current AAD we are working with.

 1. Login.
-Use the following to select <i>UniquePart</i>AADMultiTenantLab1, using the GUID you recorded at the end of Lab 2:
+Use the following to select <i>UniquePart</i>AADLab1, using the GUID you recorded at the end of Lab 2:

     ```
-    Connect-AzureAD -TenantId "<UniquePartAADMultiTenantLab1>"
+    Connect-AzAccount -TenantId "<<i>UniquePart</i>AADLab1>
     ```

     For example, I entered:

     ```
-    Connect-AzureAD -TenantId "e0b57188-0de8-460b-8aef-73bf95a55d82"
+    Connect-AzAccount -TenantId "e0b57188-0de8-460b-8aef-73bf95a55d82"
     ```

     This then shows information about you in that tenant.
 At any time, you can see which tenant is in context with the command:

     ```
-    Get-AzureADTenantDetail
+    Get-AzureADTenant
     ```

+    #
+    # TODO: The display from this command is different than what I see now.
+    #

     I get the following output: